hansbogaards/COMPARE-HPV/README.md

 - It computes the corresponding risk reductions by loading _HPVcompare_RiskReductions.R_
 - It runs the analysis by loading _HPVcompare_Computation.R_
 - Various results can be found in the list _Results_

+To run the example; save the folders _Rcode_, _Data_ and _TransmissionModel_ (including the subfolders and content) in a main folder.
+Change your R working directory to this main folder and run the _HPVcompare_Example.R_ from this main folder.